open-ipcamera/open-ipcamera/README.txt

 # 8. TROUBLESHOOTING:
 # Before posting issues in the "open-ipcamera" Github repo, please try to self-resolve issues first by:
 #	a.
-Executing the "/home/pi/scripts/troubleshooting-helper.sh" script and reviewing the output to identify a fault
+Executing the "troubleshooting-helper.sh" script in the pi user scripts directory and reviewing the output to identify a fault
 #	b.
 Read the "open-ipcamera" Wiki
 #	c.
 Check that you haven't inadvertently deleted one- or both- of the single quotes encasing variables in "open-ipcamera-config.sh"
 #		If so, just re-execute the script again to rebuild everything and it should resolve the problem